 Clinical Psychology with Adults

 Introduces students to the aetiology and assessment of the more common disorders of adults, including adjustment disorder, bereavement, depression, and the anxiety disorders.
 This teaching is integrated with instruction on methods of intervention, including pharmacotherapy and individual, couple and group psychotherapy, for these problems.
-Not to be counted with PSYC6602.

 1. Identify the factors determining the formation and maintenance of the more common psychological disorders of adults.